mezcel/googlemaps-api-helloworld/README.md

 ### Current Dev Stop Point

-* This is a Parallax Remake of Branch 3, this is modeled after a generic W3 Schools Template
+* This is a Parallax Remake of Branch 4, this is employs bootstrap-select
 * I hope to make a technique to filter and consolidate my waypoints.
-* I dont know how to "group cluster" using street name address, Google API seems to only like LatLong.
+* I don't know how to "group cluster" using street name address, Google API seems to only like LatLong.
 Reverse Geocode is not doing the trick at the moment either.

 ### Proprietary Scripts